ToraenN/buildpacks/README.md

 l : will limit the output directories to just a single user-defined directory.

 r : removes the rating subdirectories.
 Builds are saved directly to the gametype directories (or user-defined directory, if l was specified).
+The rating is appended to the title of the build (or the team subdirectory for team builds).

 d : enables the debugger for the build writing segment (see Debugging below).